yuchi/react-titanium/docs/examples/hello_world/README.md

 # Hello World

-Our initial goal is to open a window and show the tipical “Hello World” message.
+Our initial goal is to open a window and show the typical “Hello World” message.

 The simplest one is the following: